enino84/DataAssimilation202210/README.md

 # Data-Assimilation-202210
-This repo holds Jupyter Notebooks of my Data Assimilation class in 202210 term at UniNorte
+This repo holds Jupyter Notebooks of my Data Assimilation class from the 202210 term at UniNorte